 KEY TERMS, DEFINITIONS AND INTERPRETATION

-The Schedules form part of this Agreement
+The Schedules form part of this Agreement.

-New Music Biennial (NMB) refers to the festival weekends and residencies initiated by the Foundation, as described at clause 2.1 above
+New Music Biennial (NMB) refers to the festival weekends and residencies initiated by the Foundation, as described at clause 2.1 above.

-Sound and Music is a new music agency which is licensing to the Foundation an NMB edition of its Minute of Listening software application for use in schools and composer residencies as part of the NMB programme in Hull
+Sound and Music is a new music agency which is licensing to the Foundation an NMB edition of its Minute of Listening software application for use in schools and composer residencies as part of the NMB programme in Hull.

-The Audience Agency is an independent consultancy to be appointed by the Foundation to evaluate and report on audiences attending the NMB weekend in July 2017
+The Audience Agency is an independent consultancy to be appointed by the Foundation to evaluate and report on audiences attending the NMB weekend in July 2017.

 ROLES AND RESPONSIBILITIES